kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/CrossFlowCylinder.md

 ## Force directed normal to cylinder

-The normal force is computed using the standard expression (equation 9.30 of [^Fox]) for the pressure drag acting on a cylinder with its axis oriented perpendicular to the direction of flow
+The normal force is computed using the standard expression (equation 9.30 of [Fox]) for the pressure drag acting on a cylinder with its axis oriented perpendicular to the direction of flow

 $$
 F_N=C_{DN} \left(\frac{\rho v_N^2}{2}\right) A \tag{1}
 $$

-where $C_{DN}$ is the drag coefficient, $A=d L$ is the *projected area* of the cylinder, and $\rho$ is the fluid density.
+where $C_{DN}$ is the drag coefficient, $A=d l$ is the *projected area* of the cylinder, and $\rho$ is the fluid density.
 The drag coefficient is a function of Reynolds number

 $$
 Re=\frac{vd}{\nu} \tag{2}